-Follensby CLEAR Pond should not be mistaken for Follensby Pond, the site of the famous Philosopher's Camp.
+Follensby Clear Pond should not be mistaken for Follensby Pond, the site of the famous Philosopher's Camp.
 But it is worth mentioning in its own right.

-This Camp was convened in the summer of 1858.
+This camp was convened in the summer of 1858.
 Despite the Philosopher's nickname, these were men who actually had varied professions and talents.
-There were poets, Ralph Waldo Emerson and James Russell Lowell; scientists Louis Agassiz and Jeffries Wyman; the lawyers Ebenezer Hoar and Horatio Woodman; Dr. Estes Howe and Dr. Amos Binney; John Holmes who was the younger brother of writer Oliver Wendell Holmes, and the inspiration for the trip: William James Stillman, the artist, writer, and skilled woodsman.
+There were poets Ralph Waldo Emerson and James Russell Lowell; scientists Louis Agassiz and Jeffries Wyman; the lawyers Ebenezer Hoar and Horatio Woodman; Dr. Estes Howe and Dr. Amos Binney; John Holmes who was the younger brother of writer Oliver Wendell Holmes, and the inspiration for the trip: William James Stillman, the artist, writer, and skilled woodsman.

 Together they found the spot so conducive to creative work and unfettered thinking that they helped popularize the Adirondacks as a destination, and to become part of the movement to make sure it was preserved in its original state.

-Paddling on a gorgeous Adirondack Pond simply continues this grand tradition.
+Paddling on a gorgeous Adirondack pond simply continues this grand tradition.

 For a small loop, paddle around the shore of the pond itself.
 To expand the trip, follow the carry paths to Polliwog Pond, Middle Pond, Floodwood Pond, Little Square Pond, and back to the Follensby Clear Pond launch site.

 Because of its size and placement, Follensby Clear can have some wave action.
-Motorboats are allowed, so be watchful for them.
+Motorboats are allowed, so be watchful of them.
 A side trip to informally named Round Pond offers a sweet paddle down a short carry.

-This trip can be combined with a climb up Ampersand Mountain, one of our Saranac 6rs.
+This trip can be combined with a climb up Ampersand Mountain, one of our Saranac Lake 6rs.
 Read our blog post about such a trip, An Apt Pair: Ampersand Mountain & Follensby Clear Pond.

 A charming thing about the Floodwood Loop is how many guides said it was their favorite!